 Business » Finance » Utilities

-The City offers a monthly Direct Debit Equalized Payment Option for customers with flat rate utility accounts only.
-If you choose to participate in the plan, your semi-annual utility bill will be divided into six equal payments and automatically taken out of your bank account on the last day of each month.
+The City offers a monthly Direct Debit Equalized Payment Option for customers with utility accounts.
+If you choose to participate in the plan, your utility bill will be adjusted accordingly and automatically taken out of your bank account on the last day of each month.

 When does the plan start?